daudix/daudix.one/content/blog/2025-07-16-new-era/index.md

 ## 100DaysToOffload No More

 For the past year I've been [participating](@/100daystooffload/_index.md) in a challenge called [100DaysToOffload](https://100daystooffload.com), and now it is officially over with 31 questionable posts and severe burnout.
 A bit sad but honestly it's such a relief; this challenge messed up my mental health quite a bit --- even if I didn't write much, the feeling of always being under the pressure and forcing myself to come up with post ideas was exhausting.
-[Taking breaks](@/blog/2024-09-02-taking-a-break/index.md) did not help, it took me half a year of not writing anything to get back in shape.
+[Taking breaks](@/blog/2024-09-02-taking-a-break/index.md) did not help, it took me half a year of not writing anything[^3] to get back in shape.

 I wanted to quit it multiple times, but I have set myself a goal to *not* quit it, no matter what, and finish it even if I don't complete it.
 And so I did, yay.
 Proving to myself that I am capable of not quitting something prematurely, despite all kinds of obstacles, is valuable to me <span class="spoiler solid">(it's not just about 100DaysToOffload, is it?)</span>.